esa/auromat/README.rst

 .. code:: sh

-    pip install --user auromat[cdf,netcdf,plotting]
+    pip install --user auromat[cdf,netcdf]

-Support for CDF, netCDF or plotting can be left out using auromat[cdf] etc.
+Support for CDF or netCDF can be left out using auromat[cdf] or auromat[netcdf], respectively.

 Advanced functionality
 ----------------------